Environmental Science Major

 Students wishing to go on to graduate school or careers in the earth and physical sciences are recommended to take at least two semesters each of calculus, physics and chemistry.
 Those considering graduate school or careers in biological/chemical fields are recommended to take calculus, as well as upper level courses in biology and chemistry, and may wish to consider enrolling in minors in these fields or the Environmental Biology major.

-Internships or some type of work or field experience are extremely valuable in preparing students for careers in Environmental Science.
-Be sure to join our email listings to receive notices of opportunities on or off campus.
-Go to Opportunities, Research & Affiliations for direction on finding research opportunities, some links for other opportunities and resources.
-Studies have shown that students who have had related work experience are more attractive to employers and graduate schools.
-Students might want to consider a semester or summer program at might want to consider a semester or summer program at the SEE-U, SEA Semester at Woods Hole, the School for Field Studies the Organization for Tropical Studies, or some other field or internship program.
+Students might want to consider a semester or summer program at the SEE-U, SEA Semester at Woods Hole, the School for Field Studies the Organization for Tropical Studies, or some other field or internship program.
 In addition, we recommend that those students planning to go abroad in the junior year elect to do so in the Fall Semester rather than the Spring Semester in order to take best advantage of senior seminar research planning and programming.

 Students should check the catalogue and the department for additional information on the major, minor and courses offered by Barnard and Columbia.
 Classes with grades less than C- or taken pass/fail can not be counted towards the major.

-See also Senior Research Seminar for information on senior thesis requirements completed in Environmental Science Department.
+See also Senior Research Seminar for information on senior thesis requirements completed in the Environmental Science Department.